mikesamm/mikesamm.github.io/content/posts/apolis.md

   );
 }
 ```
-I needed to leverage the QueryClient for services, so in the Services view component, I defined the queries that I would need to fetch the guest data separated by status.
+I needed to leverage the QueryClient for services, so in the Services view component, I defined the queries that I would need to fetch the guest data organized by status.
 I have a `guestsSlotted`, `guestsQueued`, and `guestsCompleted` query to fetch the guests with those respective statuses.
-On page load, these three queries run in parallel and I get the guests I need for each table or card element.
+On page load, these three queries run in parallel and I get the guests I need for each table and card element.
 ```js
 const { data: guestsSlotted, isPending: isSlotsPending } = useQuery({
   queryFn: () => fetchServiceGuestsSlotted(service.service_id),